 An EDP Epoch is a time window in which a set of EDP parameters remain constant.
 EDP Epoch operation is an EDP feature that is valid when MLO is supported.
-For a STA affiliated to an MLD, its active EDP Epoch ends when next Active EDP Epoch starts.

-Figure 9-[DDD] — Example of EDP Epoch timeline

 An EDP Epoch is either an Individual EDP Epoch or a Group EDP Epoch:

 An Individual EDP Epoch sequence request is initiated by a non-AP MLD and the associated AP MLD shall send a response.
-The EDP Epoch parameters of an individual EDP Epoch are negotiated by a non-AP MLD with its associated AP MLD as defined in Subclause 10.y.2.1 individual EDP Epoch negotiation.
+The EDP Epoch parameters of an individual EDP Epoch are negotiated by a non-AP MLD with its associated AP MLD as defined in subclause 10.y.2.1 individual EDP Epoch negotiation.
 The non-AP MLD applies the negotiated EDP Epoch parameters, of the Individual EDP Epoch, to determine corresponding EDP Epoch sequence of one or more EDP Epoch start times.

-A Group EDP Epoch sequence is initiated by an AP MLD by advertising the EDP Epoch parameters to a set of non-AP MLDs as defined in Subclause 10.y.2.2 Group EDP Epoch advertisement.
+A Group EDP Epoch sequence is initiated by an AP MLD by advertising the EDP Epoch parameters to a set of non-AP MLDs as defined in subclause 10.y.2.2 Group EDP Epoch advertisement.
 Each non-AP MLD of the set of non-AP MLDs applies the advertised EDP Epoch parameters of the Group EDP Epoch to determine the same EDP Epoch sequence of one or more EDP Epoch start times.

-An AP MLD has one active EDP Epoch associated with a given non-AP MLD.
+At any given time, an AP MLD has at most one EDP Epoch assigned to a given associated non-AP MLD.

-A non-AP MLD has one active EDP Epoch.
+A non-AP MLD has at most one EDP Epoch.

-An EDP Epoch becomes active for a given non-AP MLD when the EDP Epoch start time occurs, and ends when another EDP Epoch becomes active for the same non-AP MLD

 10.y.2 EDP Epoch setup

+EDP Epoch may be one-time or periodic and there are two types of EDP Epoch – Group EDP Epoch and Individual EDP Epoch.

-10.y.2.1 Group EDP Epoch advertisement
+10.y.2.1 Group EDP Epoch

 TBD: This section describes the mechanism, for an AP MLD to provide same EDP Epoch parameter set to one or more of its associated non-AP STA.